sjmercene/osTicket-Help-Desk-Lab/README.md

 Unable to properly rename configuration files such as `php.ini-development`.

 **Cause:**
-Windows was hiding known file extensions.
+Windows hides file extensions by default, which made it appear as if the file did not have an extension.
+I identified this after noticing the file name did not change correctly when attempting to rename it.

 **Fix:**
-Enabled file extension visibility in File Explorer by disabling the “Hide extensions for known file types” setting.
+Enabled file extension visibility in File Explorer by disabling the `Hide extensions for known file types` setting.

 **Result:**
-Successfully renamed:
+I was able to correctly rename file extension.

 ```text
 php.ini-development -> php.ini
 ```
+This ensured PHP used the correct configuration settings.

 ---

 ### FastCGI Crash (HTTP 500)

 **Problem:**
-PHP process crashed when accessed through the browser.
+PHP process crashed when accessed through the browser throwing a HTTP 500 error

 **Cause:**
 Missing Visual C++ Redistributable dependency.
+I identified this after encountering an HTTP 500 error and done a bit of research online, which pointed to a missing Visual C++ Redistributable dependency.

 **Fix:**
-Installed the required Visual C++ runtime and restarted IIS:
+Installed the required Visual C++ runtime and restarted IIS using CMD in Adminstrator with the command:

-iisreset
+`iisreset`

 **Result:**
 PHP executed successfully through IIS.

+---

-Default Document Error (HTTP 403.14)
+### Default Document Error (HTTP 403.14)

 **Problem:**
-The osTicket folder loaded but displayed a “Forbidden” error.
+IIS did not have a default document configured, so it did not know which file to load when accessing the directory.
+I identified this after seeing the 403.14 error in the browser and researching the error code, which indicated that no default document was set.

 **Cause:**
-IIS did not know which file to load by default.
+IIS did not have a default document configured, so it did not know which file to load when accessing the directory.

 **Fix:**
-Added index.php to the Default Document list in IIS.
+Added `index.php` to the Default Document list in IIS.

 **Result:**
-The osTicket installer page loaded correctly.
+The osTicket installer page loaded correctly in the browser, confirming that IIS was able to serve the application as expected.

 ---

 ### web.config Conflict Issue

 **Problem:**
-Encountered issues loading osTicket due to an IIS configuration conflict.
+The osTicket site would not load correctly in IIS.

 **Cause:**
-The existing web.config file interfered with IIS handling of the application.
+The `web.config` file was likely causing a configuration conflict.
+I suspected this after other settings were corrected but the site still would not load properly.

 **Fix:**
 Renamed the file:

-web.config -> web.config.bak
+`web.config -> web.config.bak`

 **Result:**
 The osTicket application loaded successfully.